 It may happen even in this day and age.
 Your Wi-Fi is not working as intended or is terribly slow due to some error.
 See if toggling the Wi-Fi button helps you download the app using your mobile data plan.

 On a horrible day, it may also happen that your mobile data plan is not working or is too slow to download apps.
 In that case, connect to a different Wi-Fi network or ask your friend to start his mobile hotspot.
-I would also suggest you toggle data plan off and back on once to see if it fixes the error.
+I would also suggest you toggle the data plan off and back on once to see if it fixes the error.

-Note that sometimes, toggling the Airplane mode off/on can also help restore balance to the universe!
+Note that sometimes, toggling the Airplane mode off/on can also help restore balance to the universe.

 3. Disable VPN

-People who are concerned about their privacy maybe using a VPN.
+People who are concerned about their privacy may be using a VPN.
 Some people also use a VPN that unlocks access to the region-restricted sites.
-I mainly use it to increase my Internet speed, marginally and block ads.
+I mainly use it to increase my Internet speed, marginally, and block ads.